olivemckenzie2003/leaflet-challenge/README.md

         zoom: 5,
         layers: [street, earthquakes]
     });

-    A legend is basically a color map which describes the color that fills the markers are different ranges of depeth values and also the position where it appears on the map can be defined in this bottomright is stipulated.
+A legend is basically a color map which describes the color that fills the markers which are different ranges of depeth values and also the position where it appears on the map can be defined.
+In this instance it is the bottomright that is stipulated.

     var legend = L.control({position: 'bottomright'});